 Give yourself a break

 For your own mental and emotional health.
-You will not always find the perfect balance and have to make difficult decisions regarding your lifestyle once in a while.
+You will not always find the perfect work-life balance and have to make difficult decisions regarding your lifestyle once in a while.
 The most important is that you are trying your best.
 My final advice to you will be to stay true to your values and purpose, in order to eliminate behaviors that don’t match them.
 In any case I congratulate you, keep up the good work!